shaunak-batra/BasketTradingBO/docs/AUDIT.md

 * The protocol (`config/config.yaml`) and the baskets (`config/case_studies.yaml`) were fixed before v2 produced any result.
 Each `results.json` records the protocol file's SHA-256.
-* Each result also records the SHA-256 of the exact price snapshot, the package versions, the git commit (HEAD) and a `dirty` flag that is true when the working tree had uncommitted changes.
-The commit identifies the code only when `dirty` is false.
+* Each result also records the SHA-256 of the exact price snapshot, the package versions, the git commit (HEAD) and a `dirty` flag that is true when anything outside `results/` had uncommitted changes.
+The commit identifies the code only when `dirty` is false, as it is for every committed case study.
 * Nothing converts an error into a default value or a penalty score.